zain18jan2000/MyJob/WSL+Ubuntu Intsallation.md

-# PACS Project — Step-by-step Setup Guide (Windows → WSL2 → Docker)
+# Step-by-step Setup Guide (Windows → WSL2 → Docker)

 ## Before you begin — Requirements
 - A Windows PC with **Administrator** rights (you will need them for installations).